Managing Your Data

 For the second experience, we have created new methods and added new functionality to help you deal with DSR (Data Subject Right) requests.
 Here are our recommendations:

 Crashes can contain all sorts of data depending on what kind of app you have built and where exactly it crashes.
 Since data subjects can request that personal information pertaining to them be deleted within 30 days, it makes sense to set how long you hold onto crashes to a period of retention of 28 days, just to be safe.
 You can set this through the API or through the portal on a per-app basis.
+For more information on how to control data retention, see our article "Controlling what data is collected and retained by HockeyApp"

 If you have configured our Android or iOS SDK to include data that could be used to identify a data subject, you can now search by that data.
 We recommend configuring future distributions to include this data as it simplifies servicing DSR requests from your end-users.